hihijazi/phase-4-flask-project-bookstore/README.md

 # Flask Project - H&M Bookstore Management App

-## Contributors: Hadil Hijazi & Melissa Velasquez Greene
+## Owners: Hadil Hijazi & Melissa Velasquez Greene

 ## Description: This App allows you to streamline your bookstore operations with our Flask and React-based Bookstore Management App.
 Seamlessly manage inventory, process orders, and provide a user-friendly interface for customers to browse, purchase, and review books.
 With intuitive features and robust functionality, our application simplifies bookstore management while enhancing the user experience.